k2view-academy/K2View-Academy/articles/TDM/03_tdm_architecture.md

 K2view TDM product consists of the following components:

+- TDM GUI (Self-Service)
-- TDM Server
+- TDM DB
 - Fabric

 ![tdm_architecture](images/tdm_architecture.png)

-### TDM Server
+### TDM GUI

-The TDM server consists of two layers:

-- TDM GUI - this web application serves as the self-service for the following activities:
+- This web application serves as the self-service for the following activities:
   - TDM setup, define Business Entities, TDM environments,  Roles and Permissions.
   - Create and execute TDM tasks to provision the selected subset of entities or Reference tables to the selected environment.

+### TDM GUI

 - TDM DB - the TDM settings and TDM tasks are kept in the TDM PostgreSQL DB.
 Both TDM components - TDM GUI and Fabric - connects the TDM DB to get or update the TDM settings or the TDM tasks.